dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/kestrel.md

 ![Kestrel communicates indirectly with the Internet through a reverse proxy server, such as IIS, Nginx, or Apache](kestrel/_static/kestrel-to-internet.png)

-Either configuration&mdash;with or without a reverse proxy server&mdash;is a valid supported hosting configuration for ASP.NET Core 2.0 or later apps that receive requests from the Internet.
+Either configuration&mdash;with or without a reverse proxy server&mdash;is a supported hosting configuration for ASP.NET Core 2.1 or later apps that receive requests from the Internet.

-A reverse proxy scenario exists when there are multiple apps that share the same IP and port running on a single server.
-Kestrel doesn't support this scenario because Kestrel doesn't support sharing the same IP and port among multiple processes.
-When Kestrel is configured to listen on a port, Kestrel handles all of the traffic for that port regardless of requests' `Host` header.
+Kestrel used as an edge server without a reverse proxy server doesn't support sharing the same IP and port among multiple processes.
+When Kestrel is configured to listen on a port, Kestrel handles all of the traffic for that port regardless of requests' `Host` headers.
 A reverse proxy that can share ports has the ability to forward requests to Kestrel on a unique IP and port.

 Even if a reverse proxy server isn't required, using a reverse proxy server might be a good choice.